grafana/mimir/docs/configuration/config-file-reference.md

   # Blocks with minimum time within this duration are ignored, and not loaded by
   # store-gateway.
 Useful when used together with -querier.query-store-after to
   # prevent loading young blocks, because there are usually many of them
   # (depending on number of ingesters) and they are not yet compacted.
+Negative
+  # values or 0 disable the filter.
   # CLI flag: -blocks-storage.bucket-store.ignore-blocks-within
   [ignore_blocks_within: <duration> | default = 0s]